Call Now - Free Estimate

 A few patterns worth knowing:

-- UL 2218 Class 4 certification is mandatory.
-The shingle manufacturer's spec sheet must show Class 4 impact resistance under UL 2218.
-Cosmetic "hail resistant" claims do not qualify.
+• UL 2218 Class 4 certification matters.
+The shingle manufacturer's spec sheet should show Class 4 impact resistance under UL 2218.
+Cosmetic "hail resistant" claims may not satisfy carrier rules.

 Finding qualifying products